AndersenLab/dry-guide/docs/labsite.md

 The site should become available at `localhost:4000` and any changes you make will be reflected at that local url.

+#### Updating the site

+In order for any change to become visible, you need to use git.
+Any subsequent direcitons that suggest modifying, or adding files assumes you will be adding them to the repo, committing them, and pushing the commit to GitHub.com.
+See [Git-SCM](http://www.git-scm.com) for a basic introduction to git.

 ## andersenlab.github.io

 The structure of the Andersen Lab repo looks like this: